 9. Dosh

-Our take: One of the closest things to truly passive cashback, as long as you actually shop at supported partners.
+One of the closest things to truly passive cashback.
+Link cards once, earn automatically.
+Only works if you shop at participating partners.

 10. Upside (GetUpside)